EN

 • JDBC Source connector with incrementing+timestamp mode

-In this mode use two columns, a timestamp column that detects new and modified rows and a strictly incrementing column which provides a globally unique ID for updates so each row can be assigned a unique stream offset.
+In this mode use two columns, a timestamp column that detects new and modified rows and a strictly incrementing column that provides a globally unique ID for updates so each row can be assigned a unique stream offset.

 URL: http://localhost:8083/connectors